Embedder

 How the pillars compose

-A typical session pulls from all four.
-Datasheet Intelligence surfaces the right register and the timing constraint that governs it.
-Schematic Ingestion pins it to the actual board net.
-Hardware Interaction confirms the bus behaved the way the datasheet said it would.
-Agent Orchestration runs the loop autonomously when a test fails — patching the source, re-flashing, and re-validating without pulling an engineer back in for every cycle.
+A real session leans on all four at once.
+Datasheet Intelligence surfaces the register you need and the timing constraint that governs it, Schematic Ingestion pins that register to the net it actually lands on, and Hardware Interaction checks that the bus behaved the way the datasheet promised.
+When a test fails, Agent Orchestration takes the loop from there: patching the source, re-flashing, and re-validating without dragging an engineer back in every cycle.

 See it in context on the CLI, the VS Code extension, or as part of a managed Design Service engagement.